Beyond the FAFSA and Profile

 So what else might you be asked to provide?

 A Copy of Your IRS Tax Return

 Many selective colleges will require a signed copy of federal tax returns for the student and parents, including all W2s, 1099s, schedules and attachments.
 This serves to verify that the numbers you entered into the FAFSA and Profile are correct.

 Colleges differ in how they want this submitted.
-Some, like Princeton and University of Chicago, want it mailed or faxed directly to their financial aid office.
+Some actually want it mailed or faxed directly to their financial aid office.
 More commonly, the tax returns must be submitted through the College Board’s Institutional Documentation Service, or IDOC, through which the College Board collects documents on behalf of the colleges.
 If you have submitted a Profile for a college that uses the IDOC, the College Board will notify you by email with instructions for how to submit your tax returns to your participating colleges.
 Once you log into the IDOC, you’ll see a list of requirements for each of your colleges.

 College Specific Forms

 Some colleges have their own financial aid forms.
 In some cases, applicants are given the option to complete either the Profile or the college’s own form.
 Washington University in St. Louis is one example.
 Other colleges, Princeton for example, require their own form in addition to the Profile.